-Symbol Description of course learning outcome Reference to pro- gramme learning outcome KNOWLEDGE W_01 Student situates anthropology in relation to the sciences (esp. problem of deconstruction of discipline - T. Ingold) and understands the specific (and methodological specificity) of anthropology K_W01 W_02 Student discusses the current state of civilization in many aspects; esp. the hottest outbreaks, humanitarian crises (esp. knowledge of global institutions and remedial methods, also remedial world projects) K_W05 SKILLS U_01 Student integrates knowledge in the field of various anthropological subdisciplines about human beings, in addition philosophical anthropology (original at CUL) K_U01 U_02 prepares and edits project, writes a research report and pre- pares a scientific text (according to the requirements of thesis at BA level) K_U05 U_03 prepares a written essay and other forms (e.g. a multimedia K_U09 presentation, an oral speech) in the field of anthropology and dimensions of the application of anthropological theories SOCIAL COMPETENCIES K_01 coordinates the process of acquiring knowledge and compe- K_K01 tences, acquires new, flexible skills, enriching knowledge and skills in intercultural social activities
+Reference to pro- Description of course learning outcome gramme learning outcome KNOWLEDGE Student situates anthropology in relation to the sciences (esp.
+K_W01 problem of deconstruction of discipline - T. Ingold) and under- stands the specific (and methodological specificity) of anthro- pology Student discusses the current state of civilization in many as- he current state of civilization in many as- K_W05 pects; esp. the hottest outbreaks, humanitarian crises (esp. knowledge of global institutions and remedial methods, also remedial world projects) SKILLS Student integrates knowledge in the field of various anthropo- K_U01 logical subdisciplines about human beings, in addition philo- sophical anthropology (original at CUL) prepares and edits project, writes a research report and pre- K_U05 pares a scientific text (according to the requirements of thesis KNOWLEDGE Student situates anthropology in relation to the sciences (esp. problem of deconstruction of discipline - T. Ingold) and understands the specific (and methodological specificity) of anthropology Student discusses the current state of civilization in many aspects; esp. the hottest outbreaks, humanitarian crises (esp. knowledge of global institutions and remedial methods, also remedial world projects) SKILLS Student integrates knowledge in the field of various anthropological subdisciplines about human beings, in addition philosophical anthropology (original at CUL) prepares and edits project, writes a research report and preat BA level) U_03 prepares a written essay and other forms (e.g. a multimedia presentation, an oral speech) in the field of anthropology and dimensions of the application of anthropological theories K_U09 SOCIAL COMPETENCIES K_01 coordinates the process of acquiring knowledge and competences, acquires new, flexible skills, enriching knowledge and skills in intercultural social activities K_K01